janeberry/Hangman/README.md

 The player has a limited number of attempts to guess the word correctly before losing the game.

 <h2> 👾How to play game</h2>
+You can play the game in Java Console

 ```java
 Hangman game = new Hangman();